Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Do you need to pay for coworking in Bali?

 Budget IDR 1 to 2 million a month if you want a coworking membership.
 Skip it and work from cafes instead, and your only cost is what you order.
-This is the most optional line in your whole budget, and it comes down to how you actually work.
+This is the most optional line in your whole budget, and it comes down to how you prefer to work.

 Working from cafes

-Bali runs on cafe culture, and plenty of nomads never pay for a desk at all.
+Bali is known for its cafe culture, and plenty of nomads never pay for a desk at all.
 A coffee costs IDR 25,000 to 45,000, so if you buy a couple and stay a few hours, you’re working for the price of your caffeine habit anyway.
-Some spots are genuinely set up for it, with plugs, fast wifi and staff who won’t glare at you for camping out.
+Some spots are set up for it, with plugs, fast wifi and staff who won’t glare at you for camping out.

 The catch is that cafes are unpredictable.
 The wifi might crawl at lunchtime, the table might be too small, and taking a video call in a busy room is nobody’s idea of professional.
 Fine for a light day, less fine when you’ve got back-to-back meetings.